 Performance measurement and research are both relevant to the development and delivery of effective programs and services.
 They make it possible to develop approaches that best meet the needs of clients while getting the most value from available resources.
-Performance measurement is an important way to demonstrate to clients, communities, and stakeholders that the work being done in addictions programs is having a positive impact on the well-being of First Nations communities.
+Performance measurement is an important way to demonstrate to clients, communities, and stakeholders that the work being done in mental health and substance use programs is having a positive impact on the well-being of First Nations communities.
 Coordinated research activities are vital to building a stronger evidence base and understanding why what is being done works within particular contexts, from a First Nations perspective.
 It can also make a case for changes that may need to be introduced.

-Key components of a strengthened approach to performance measurement and research in a First Nations addictions system are:
+Key components of a strengthened approach to performance measurement and research in a First Nations mental health and substance use system are:

 - population health information;

-- integrated performance measurement system;
+- · integrated performance measurement system;

 - research strategy; and

 - knowledge exchange.